jsiegenthaler/homebridge-eosstb/README.md

 | ------- | -----------                                   | -------                                                    | --------                                                                                                                                   | -------------                                                                                                 |
 | PL      | [UPC PL](https://www.upc.pl/)                 | [UPC TV GO](https://www.upctv.pl/pl/home)                  | UPC TV Box                                                                                                                                 | [UPC TV in Poland appears to have been discontinued in August 2023](https://en.wikipedia.org/wiki/UPC_Poland) |

-If you subscribe to a TV service from one of these countries, you are lucky, this plugin will work for you.
+If you subscribe to a TV service from one of these countries, you are lucky - this plugin will work for you.

 May also work with other Liberty Global countries, if you know of any, let me know.